Learning Physical Operators using Neural Operators: Conclusion

 \section{Conclusion}

 We present a novel method for solving PDEs using neural operators that enforce physical constraints while maintaining continuity in space and time.
-By learning non-linear physical operators rather than solution operators (autoregressive) or dynamics operators (neural ODE), our approach achieves physics-informed, parameter-efficient modelling with state-of-the-art out-of-distribution generalisation.
-This work enhances neural PDE solvers' applicability across science and engineering domains.
-The physics-informed, modular design also opens avenues for inverse modelling, system identification, and accelerating the transition from simulation to experimental data, opening a new paradigm to bridge the \textit{sim2real} gap.
+By learning non-linear physical operators rather than solution operators (autoregressive) or dynamics operators (neural ODE), our approach achieves physics-informed, parameter-efficient modelling with robust out-of-distribution generalisation.
+The physics-informed, modular design also opens avenues for inverse modelling, system identification, and accelerating the transition from simulation to experimental data, a new paradigm in bridging the \textit{sim2real} gap.